-- The student should be able to demonstrate understanding of various strategies for improving blood safety in general and TTI testing in particular pertaining to Indian conditions. - The student should be able to understand the typical time course of appearance and disappearance of serum antigens and antibodies used in screening of major transfusion transmitted infection, including: HIV, hepatitis B, hepatitis C, syphilis, malaria and others. - The student should be able to demonstrate understanding of the principles of blood safety including testing for various transfusion transmitted infection (TTI), proper disposal of infectious waste, laboratory safety, personnel safety. - Demonstrate understanding of newer technologies that are being introduced in the field of TTI testing.
-Understand the feasibility of NAT in Indian blood transfusion services. - Demonstrate understanding of new emerging threats (including Prions, vCJD, Lyme Disease, West Nile Virus, Dengue, Chikungunya etc.) to blood supply in the country including bacterial contamination, their detection and prevention.
+- Be able to understand various strategies for improving blood safety in general and TTI testing in particular pertaining to Indian conditions. - Be able to understand the typical time course of appearance and disappearance of serum antigens and antibodies used in screening of major transfusion transmitted infection, including HIV, hepatitis B, hepatitis C, syphilis and malaria and others. - Be able to demonstrate understanding the principles of blood safety including testing for various transfusion transmitted infection (TTI), proper disposal of infectious waste, laboratory safety, personnel safety. - Demonstrate understanding of newer technologies that are being introduced in the field of TTI testing.
+Understand the feasibility of NAT (Nucleic acid testing) in Indian blood transfusion services. - Demonstrate understanding of the new emerging threats (including Prions, vCJD, Lyme Disease, West Nile Virus, Dengue, Chikungunya etc.) to blood supply in the country including bacterial contamination, their detection and prevention.

 IV.
-Immunohematology / Blood Group Serology / Compatibility testing The student should be able to:
+Immunohematology / Blood Group Serology / Compatibility testing

-- Demonstrate understanding of the knowledge of various major and minor blood group systems including their biosynthesis, antigen/antibodies, phenotype/genotype frequency, clinical significance. - demonstrate understanding of the various immunohematological laboratory tests including its quality essentials.
+- Demonstrate understanding of the knowledge of various major and minor blood group systems including their biosynthesis, antigen/antibodies, phenotype/genotype frequency, clinical significance. - Demonstrate understanding of the various Immunohematological laboratory tests including its quality essentials. - Demonstrate knowledge of principle of pretransfusion testing, including ABO/Rh testing, RBC antibody screen, and antibody identification.
+The student should also demonstrate understanding of resolution of discrepant results in ABO/Rh grouping and pretransfusion testing and be able to provide solutions for the management of such cases. - Demonstrate understanding of use of various potentiators and their applications in solving immunohematological problems such as polyagglutination, subgroups of ABO system, red cell antibody detection - o Enzymes

-- Demonstrate knowledge of principle of pretransfusion testing, including ABO/Rh testing, RBC antibody screen, and antibody identification.
-The student should also demonstrate understanding of resolution of discrepant results in ABO/Rh grouping and pretransfusion testing and be able to provide solutions for the management of such cases. - demonstrate the understanding of use of various potentiators and their applications in solving immunohematological problems such as polyagglutination, subgroups of ABO system, red cell antibody detection - o Enzymes - o Lectins - o LISS / Albumin - o others - have knowledge of various advances in this field including automation and computerization. - demonstrate understanding of the pathophysiology, clinical features, lab diagnosis & management of various clinical conditions requiring immunohematological and transfusion support including, - o Multi-transfused patients such as thalassemia, sickle cell disease etc - o Alloimmunized antenatal cases (HDN) - Transfusion reactions - Immune hemolytic anemias - ABO mismatched transplants (BMT / Solid organ) - demonstrate understanding of the pathophysiology, clinical features, lab diagnosis & management of Rh, ABO and other blood group incompatibility in antenatal patients including exchange transfusion / intra-uterine transfusion. - demonstrate the knowledge regarding "rare blood group donor" including identification, cryo-preservation of rare blood and making their registry.
+- o Lectins - o LISS / Albumin - o others - The student should have knowledge of various advances in this field including automation and computerization. - Be able to understand the pathophysiology, clinical features, lab diagnosis & management of various clinical conditions requiring immunhematological and transfusion support including - o Multi-transfused patients such as thalassemia, sickle cell disease etc - Alloimmunized antenatal cases( HDN) - o Transfusion reactions - o Immune hemolytic anemias - ABO mismatched transplants (BMT / Solid organ) - Be able to understand the pathophysiology, clinical features, lab diagnosis & management of Rh, ABO and other blood group incompatibility in antenatal patients including exchange transfusion / intra-uterine transfusion. - Demonstrate knowledge regarding "rare blood group donor" including identification, cryo-preservation of rare blood and making their registry.

-V. Clinical Transfusion Service
+Clinical Transfusion Service